CityOfZion/neo3-invoker/packages/neon-invoker/README.md

 ## Initialize NeonInvoker
 To use NeonInvoker as a Neo3Invoker you can simply call `NeonInvoker.init` and pass the `NeonInvoker` instance to the SDK that requires a `Neo3Invoker`.

+To sign the transactions you should pass an account to the `NeonInvoker.init` method.
+You can use the `Account` class from `@cityofzion/neon-core` to create an account.
 ```ts
 import { NeonInvoker } from '@cityofzion/neon-invoker'
 import {default as Neon} from '@cityofzion/neon-js'